twisterss/ArduinoLEDMatrixPong/README.md

 * It is easy to set the game speed, bars size and number of points in the code.
 * The Game Over "wave" changes direction depending on the winner.

-The circuit to build is almost the same as on the version here: http://scuola.arduino.cc/en/content/controlling-sure-electronics-3216-led-matrix-arduino-uno .
+The circuit to build is almost the same as on [the version here](http://scuola.arduino.cc/en/content/controlling-sure-electronics-3216-led-matrix-arduino-uno).
 You just need to add one more potentiometer (on A2 by default) to set the ball speed.